Installation

 The following sections provide summary of variables accepted by CMake scripts configuring SOCI build.
 The lists consist of common variables for SOCI core and all backends as well as variables specific to SOCI backends and their direct dependencies.

-List of variables to control common SOCI features and dependencies:
+The following SOCI-specific variables control common SOCI features and dependencies:

 Some other build options: